Resources for Michigan beneficiaries

 Medicare spending overall

-In total spending on Medicare, Michigan ranked #8 in 2009, with $17.6 billion per year.
-With the largest and smallest numbers of recipients, itʼs no surprise that California accounted for $50.6 billion of overall Medicare spending, while Medicare spending in Alaska was just $553 million.
-Total Medicare spending for all states and the District of Columbia was $471 billion in 2009 (latest available data).
+In total Medicare spending on Medicare, Michigan ranked #8 in 2014, with $20.9 billion.
+With the largest and smallest numbers of recipients, itʼs no surprise that California accounted for $64.8 billion of overall Medicare spending, while Medicare spending in Alaska was just $741 million in 2014.
+Total Medicare spending for all states and the District of Columbia was $581 billion in 2014.

 Medicare Advantage in Michigan

-In 2015 in Michigan, 32 percent of all Medicare recipients chose a Medicare Advantage plan.
-That’s similar to the nationwide average of 31 percent.
+As of September 2018, 40 percent of Michigan’s Medicare recipients chose a Medicare Advantage plan.
+That’s slightly higher than the nationwide average of 36 percent.

-Minnesota is the only state where more than half (53 percent) of Medicare eligibles enrolled in a Medicare Advantage plan.
-Alaska, with only 56 Advantage enrollees, is the only state to have zero percent enrolled in Medicare Advantage.
-Five states have Medicare Advantage enrollment (as a percentage of the state’s Medicare enrollees) in the single digits: Wyoming with 3 percent, New Hampshire and Vermont with 7 percent, and Delaware and Maryland with 8 percent.
+Minnesota is the only state where more than half (58 percent) of Medicare eligibles enrolled in a Medicare Advantage plan (or other private plan; in Minnesota in particular, that includes Medicare Cost plans).
+Alaska, with only 1,417 Advantage enrollees, has the nation’s lowest percentage enrollment in Medicare Advantage.
+Only one other state ( Wyoming with 4 percent) has Medicare Advantage enrollment (as a percentage of the state’s Medicare enrollees) in the single digits.

 Stand-alone Medicare Prescription Drug plans

-Michigan had 1,097,544 Medicare beneficiaries – about 58 percent of the state’s total – enrolled in stand-alone prescription drug plans in 2015.
-The state has 28 plans with premiums ranging from about $18 to $118 per month.
+Michigan had 1,114,910 Medicare beneficiaries – about 55 percent of the state’s total – enrolled in stand-alone prescription drug plans as of September 2018.
+The state has 29 plans with premiums ranging from about $15 to $89 per month.

 Medicare prescription drug coverage — called Medicare Part D — was the result of legislation passed in 2003 and signed into law by President George W. Bush in 2006.
 It is a bit of a controversial program because it was an unfunded liability — meaning that the vast majority of costs fell on taxpayers — and the law also barred Medicare from negotiating lower drug prices with drug makers.
 But by the end of its first decade, Medicare Part D was providing coverage for almost three quarters of all eligible Medicare beneficiaries, including those who have Part D coverage as part of their Medicare Advantage plan).